 Through the Illinois' Workforce Innovation and Opportunity Act (WIOA) Unified State Plan, the State has provided direction on analysis of economic conditions.
-The Illinois Northeast Economic Development Region (NEEDR) plan will use similar analysis.
-Table 1 details the changes in gross domestic product (GDP), employment, and earnings for the NEEDR, Illinois, and United States between 2008-2013, 2013-2018, and 2008-2018.
+The Illinois Northeast Economic Development Region (NEEDR) plan will use similar analysis in this plan update.
+Table 1 details the changes in gross domestic product (GDP), employment, and earnings for the NEEDR, Illinois, and United States between 2008-2013, 2013-2018, and 2008-2018 and 2008-2020.
 Data was collected through the U.S. Bureau of Economic Analysis.